seanslma/maki/Python/Dash/css/Example.md

    In this case, it's set to 'column', which means the children of the flex container will be placed in a column (top to bottom) layout.

 5. **`'marginTop': '-18px'`**: This sets the top margin of the element to -18 pixels.
-6. A negative margin can be used to adjust the spacing above the element.
+   A negative margin can be used to adjust the spacing above the element.

+6. **`'padding': '1px'`**: This property sets the padding of the element to 1 pixel on all sides.
+   Padding is the space between the content of an element and its border.

 So, in summary, this piece of code is styling a `html.Div` to be a flex container with a vertical column layout for its children (`metric_tab`).
 It has a flexible width of 75% of its parent container, can grow or shrink as needed, and has a negative top margin of 18 pixels.